GarySimons/Gary_Simons/README.md

 * Change screen size to verify that it is responsive and the panels work on all device sizes.
 * Check that the skills panel is showing correct data (skill name and progress bar percentage) from MongoDB database.
 * Click on each social media button to check it takes you to the relevant website in a new window.
-* Click on CV to check it opens the downloadable pdf.
+* In Footer click on each social media button to check it takes you to the relevant website in a new window.
-* Hover over social and CV links to check it changes colour.
+* In Footer click on CV to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Projects page